-All of the cloud storage extensions that Servmask offers include the ability to schedule backups.
-In the rare situation that the automatic backups are not working on your website, there are a few steps that you can take:
+All of Servmask’s cloud storage extensions include the ability to schedule backups.
+In the unlikely event that your website’s automatic backups stop working, there are a few steps you can take:

-- Save the settings again by pressing the “update” button on the settings page for your extension
+- Save the settings again by clicking the “Update” button on the extension’s settings page.

-- Check that you can do a manual backup to file on your website and a manual backup to your cloud storage
+- Check that you can perform a manual backup to file on your website as well as a manual backup to your cloud storage.

-- Check that you have traffic to your website to trigger the WP-Cron (more details below)
+- Make sure that your website is receiving traffic to trigger the WP-Cron (more details below).

-- Check for any failed backups in the storage folder of the plugin (using FTP or file manager)
+- Examine the plugin’s storage folder for any failed backups (using FTP or file manager).

-- Contact our support team to use our in-house tool to ensure that your server settings allow backups to the cloud extension
+- Contact our support team to use our in-house tool to ensure that your server configuration allows backups to the cloud extension.

 Technical: How does the WP-cron trigger a backup?

-The automatic backup function relies on a WP-Cron function being executed.
-Normal cron jobs run at specific times that are determined by the server settings, but the WP-Cron function runs when the site is visited.
-The WP-Cron function is beneficial because it means that WordPress powered websites can run correctly on any kind of server setup, eliminating most of the specific server requirements.
-Some jobs take a lot of time, so each time the page is loaded, WordPress checks whether it is necessary to run the WP-Cron function and makes a request to the wp-cron.php file over HTTP.
-The main task of this file is to keep running WP-Cron function as a separate background process, without slowing down the load time of the page requested by the person visiting your site.
+The automatic backup function is dependent on the execution of a WP-Cron function.
+Normal cron jobs run at specific times set by the server, but whenever someone visits the site, the WP-Cron function will run.
+The WP-Cron function is useful because it means that WordPress-powered websites can run correctly on any type of server configuration, removing the need for most specific server requirements.
+The WP-Cron function runs when the page loads because some jobs take a long time.
+It then sends an HTTP request to the wp-cron.php file.
+The main purpose of this file is to keep WP-Cron running in the background as a separate process, without slowing down the load time of the page requested by the person visiting your site.

-If this is a problem and you need the backup to run at a particular time, you’ll need to schedule a the cron to run at the time when you request a backup.
-Please see this link for more information about scheduling a task.
+If this is an issue and you need the backup to run at a specific time, you’ll need to schedule WP-Cron to run when you request a backup.
+Please see this link for more information on task scheduling.

-The life of the WP-Cron function is determined by the required jobs it needs to complete and the execution time, which is set in the server configuration.
+The WP-Cron function’s life is determined by the number of jobs it must complete and the execution time, which is set in the server configuration.
 We recommend a maximum execution time of 500.

-A backup can also fail if there are issues with your WP-Cron function.
-There can be exceptions when the WP-Cron function can’t complete the jobs within the execution time, or if it isn’t working.
-As the WP-Cron is based on the setup of your web host and the associated server configuration, many issues are not caused by WordPress.
+A backup can also fail if your WP-Cron function is not working properly.
+There may be exceptions if the WP-Cron function is unable to complete the jobs within the execution time or if it is not functioning properly.
+Many issues are not caused by WordPress because the WP-Cron is based on the setup of your web host and the associated server configuration.